cycloid-community-catalog/stack-lemp/README.md

 # stack-lemp (Linux, NGINX, MySQL, PHP)

-This stack will create A full LEMP infrastructure based on ASG and RDS database.
+This stack will create a full LEMP infrastructure based on Auto Scaling Groups (ASG) and an RDS database on AWS

   * Linux operating system
   * NGINX (Pronounced as Engine-X) web server